AhmedSamir109/AhmedSamir109/README.md

 Hi, I'm Ahmed Samir 👋
 ------------------------------

-Full Stack (.NEt - Angular)
+Full Stack (.Net - Angular)
 ------------------------------

-I’m a front-end developer with a passion for creating engaging user experiences.
-I specialize in creating responsive designs and animating interfaces with modern JavaScript frameworks.
-With a keen eye for detail and a commitment to clean, accessible code, I strive to bridge the gap between design and technology to deliver seamless web solutions.
+I'm a full-stack developer with a passion for creating comprehensive digital solutions from concept to deployment.
+I specialize in building scalable applications across the entire technology stack, seamlessly integrating front-end experiences with robust back-end architectures.
+With expertise spanning databases, APIs, server management, and modern web frameworks, I bridge the gap between user-facing interfaces and complex system logic.
+My commitment to clean, maintainable code and best practices ensures I deliver end-to-end solutions that are both technically sound and user-centric.

 * 🌍  I'm based in Mansoura (Flexibility to Allocate)
 * ✉️  You can contact me at [ahmedsamir.as9728@gmail.com](mailto:ahmedsamir.as9728@gmail.com)